gc-ss/hashi-cluster-vagrant/README.md

 It is designed to get you up and running quickly with minimal configuration and sensible defaults.
 No prior knowledge of Consul, Nomad, Vault or Vagrant is required.

+** NOTE: ** traefik's upstream connection to the service mesh is currently broken.
+I expect to fix this very soon.

 ### Installation Requirements: